Special-K-s-Flightsim-Bots/DCSServerBot/README.md

 ## Installation

 ### Prerequisites
-You need to have [Python](https://www.python.org/downloads/) 3.9 or higher and [PostgreSQL](https://www.postgresql.org/download/) installed.
+You need to have [Python](https://www.python.org/downloads/) 3.9 - 3.11 and [PostgreSQL](https://www.postgresql.org/download/) installed.
 Please make sure that you tick
 "Add python.exe to PATH" during your Python installation.<br>
 For autoupdate to work, you have to install [GIT](https://git-scm.com/download/win) and make sure the ```git```-command is in your PATH.

+> ⚠️ **Attention!**<br>
+> DCSServerBot is not compatible with Python 3.12 yet.
+This is because of some 3rd party libraries and not the bot
+> itself.

 ### Discord Token
 The bot needs a unique Token per installation.
 This one can be obtained at http://discord.com/developers <br/>